Precise Naturals Grain Free Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 When you consider the protein-boosting effect of the garbanzo beans, pea flour and flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.

-Precise Naturals Grain Free is a plant-based dry dog food using a moderate amount of chicken or lamb meals as its main sources of animal protein, thus earning the brand 4 stars.
+Precise Naturals Grain Free is a plant-based dry dog food using a moderate amount of named meat meals as its main sources of animal protein, thus earning the brand 4 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.